Pascal Kleiman: Career

 He plays a mixture of ambient, dub, progressive, and psychedelic electronic music from European, South African, American and Asian artists.
 Owning his record shop gives him access in the latest electronic dance music.

-A DJ since 1989, he has played the best clubs and festivals worldwide including Space Ibiza, Barraca, Chocolate, NOD, ACTV in Valencia, Attica, Specka, La Riviera in Madrid, Les Nuits Fauves, Rex Club in Paris, Block in Tel Aviv as well as others in Italia, Portugal, Nederland, Belgium, Germany, Russia, and India.
+A DJ since 1989, he has played at notable clubs and festivals worldwide, including Space Ibiza, Barraca, Chocolate, NOD, ACTV in Valencia, Attica, Specka, La Riviera in Madrid, Les Nuits Fauves, Rex Club in Paris, Block in Tel Aviv as well as others in Italy, Portugal, the Netherlands, Belgium, Germany, Russia, and India.

 He worked as a DJ between 2000 and 2010 at the festival Apokalypsa (Czech Republic), at the Festival Phonotica in Asturias (Spain), the Sonar festival Barcelona, and at La Notte Bianca Lecce (Italy).
 He has shared the stage with Jeff Mills, Laurent Garnier, Derrick May, Jerome Sydenham, Maurice Fullton, Jon Cutler, Dj Garth, Christian Varela, and Titonton Duvante among others.

 As a DJ at Desert Advanture in Israel from 2006 to 2011, he shared the stage with Darwish, Perfect stranger, and U-Recken among others.

-He has been a DJ for the social integration of persons with disabilities in many events from associations in Spain, Nederland, and Russia as well as UNICEF in Paris.
+He has been a DJ for the social integration of persons with disabilities in many events from associations in Spain, the Netherlands, and Russia as well as UNICEF in Paris.

 He is a current or former artist on the following labels: Incense Records, Psylove Records, AOA, 2Real, Click On Music, and SoTrincha Recordings.
 He is also the director of Big Foot Records.

 Pascal Kleiman was the subject of Angel Loza's 2008 documentary film Héroes.
 No hacen falta alas para volar, which was nominated for a Goya Award in the Best Short Documentary category.